Speaking in Tongues: The Evidence, Part 1 of 7

 It rests on Paul’s expectation that the gifts continue until Christ returns (1 Corinthians 1:7; 13:8–12).

-And it rests on this: there is no text in Scripture that explicitly teaches God withdrew the gifts.
+And it rests on this: no text in Scripture explicitly teaches that God withdrew the gifts.
 None.
-The burden of proof is on those who claim it happened.
-And after two thousand years, they still haven’t produced the verse.
+The burden of proof sits with the people claiming it happened.
+Two thousand years in, they still haven’t produced the verse.

-Maybe you’re the person at the coffee shop.
-Maybe someone just told you tongues stopped, and you didn’t know what to say.
+Maybe you’re the one at the coffee shop.
+Someone just told you tongues stopped, and you didn’t know what to say.

 Now you do.

 Tell them about Irenaeus, one generation from John, hearing tongues in his churches.
-About Tertullian, pointing to tongues as proof of orthodoxy.
-About Cyril telling new believers what to expect.
-About 600 million Christians worldwide who practice it today.
-Catholic, Protestant, Orthodox, and independent.
+About Tertullian, pointing to tongues as a mark of orthodoxy.
+About Cyril preparing baptismal candidates for what was coming from the Spirit.
+About 600 million Christians around the world today who practice it.

 You can be honest about the medieval evidence being thinner.
 You can acknowledge Chrysostom.
 You don’t have to pretend the history is perfect.